Back to top

 3. Regulatory Objectives and Activities

-• make it easier for an organisation to know what it needs to do in order to comply
+• make it easier for a public office to know what it needs to do in order to comply

 • provide clear information on requirements, and